- "Near threatened" in the IUCN Red List and "Endangered" in the Mongolian Red List of Mammals

 Most water for human and livestock must be obtained from small and hand drawn wells.
 Numerous mechanical wells were built during the collective era, but most of them have fallen into disrepair since 1990.
 Because of this lack of wells, herders and their livestock are forced to use open water points also used by wildlife.
 Khulan do not avoid wells or human settlements, but they preferentially drink at open water points or digging potholes they made in dry river beds or dry water points (Kaczensky et al., 2006, and Anne-Camille Souris, observations made in 2008 and 2009).
 Wells allow human presence in areas where there is little surface of water.
 But if there is an open water source nearby, then, herders will preferentially use it compare to wells.

 Mongolia’s rural economy is mostly based on livestock, thus wild ungulates have to co-exist with semi-nomadic pastoralists.

 The status of the Mongolian khulan has been downlisted from "endangered" to "near threatened" in 2015, however its population is still at risk due to many threats that are still affecting this species's survival.

-The Mongolian khulan is locally known for its ability to dig holes at dry water points and river beds to access to underground water, then creating some kind of "wells" or "watering holes" from which they can drink.
+The Mongolian Wild Ass khulan is locally known for its ability to dig 'wells' or 'watering holes' at dry water points and river beds to access to underground water from which they can drink.
 This very specific behavior is mostly observed during the dry periods of the year where in the Gobi Desert replenishment of water points depends on rainfall.
 In order to adapt to the dry periods and the lack of open water points and sources in the Gobi Desert, the Mongolian khulan has adapted and developped this very specific behavior and dig holes of different sizes and depth to access to water.